St. Alban's Episcopal

 A new Sunday School structure with offices, classrooms and modern kitchen was added and dedicated "Sessions Hall" after a former rector, Van Sessions, on October 29, 1967 by Bishop Allin.
 A new rectory was built on land just east of the church and finished in October 1976.
 The dream of a pipe organ for St. Alban's materialized.
 A new tracker organ was dedicated, July 16, 1978.

 St. Alban's has been famous through the years for its wonderful "Dinners-on-the-grounds," in October when the congregation and guests gather under the giant cedar and live oak trees for homemade dishes for a hungry.
-The ECW also ofters homemade baked goods, breads, sweets, jams and jellies and crafts for sale..
+The ECW also offers homemade baked goods, breads, sweets, jams and jellies and crafts for sale.